nitronium-ops/root/README.md

 # Documentation

-See the [documentation](docs/docs.md) for the API reference, database schema and other detailed documentation.
+See the [documentation](docs/1-overview.md) for the API reference, database schema and other detailed documentation.

+*This documentation is auto generated using [DeepWiki](https://deepwiki.com/amfoss/root)*

 # Contributing